instantiator/mvp-rocketship-template/README.md

 ## AWS services

-This design shouldn't be too strenuous on the budget when developing and prototyping.
+This design shouldn't be too hard on the budget during development and prototyping.
 Here's a quick breakdown of each AWS service used, and their free tiers:

 | Service | Purpose | Free tier | Free limit |
 |-|-|-|-|